Overview: About Stanford's Chart of Accounts

 Requesting New PTAs, Expenditure Types or Object Codes

-If you find that an existing PTAEO or PFOO account combination does not meet your needs, the following Quick Steps are available to help initiate a new request:
+If you find that an existing PTAEO or PFOO account combination does not meet your needs, the following instructions are available to help initiate a new request: